mikekitckchan/CTF-Checklist/Web Hacking/Technique/Account_takeover.md

 - Check if changing account details (including password) include csrf token in its POST request.
 (Please refer csrf attack for more details)

+#### Duplicated Registration

+- In some wierd cases, register a duplicated username and change its password might lead to password change in both accounts.

 #### OTP
 - Check if OTP can be bruteforced, reused in other accounts  or shown in initial request.